View All

 $ NPM install

-Semantic versioning is a widely adopted versioning scheme for software packages that follows a specific format: MAJOR.MINOR.PATCH.
-Each segment conveys a specific meaning:
+Semantic versioning is a widely used versioning scheme for software packages, including specific version of NPMpackages, that follows the format MAJOR.MINOR.PATCH.
+Each segment of the specific version of NPM package number represents a specific type of change in the software:

-MAJOR version: When you make incompatible API changes or introduce major functionality changes, you increment the MAJOR version.
-This indicates that the new version may not be backwards compatible with the previous versions.
+1. MAJOR version: This number is incremented when you introduce incompatible API changes or major functionality modifications.
+A change in the specific version of NPM package MAJOR version indicates that the new version may not be backward-compatible with previous versions.
+Users should be aware that upgrading to this version might require code adjustments.

-PATCH version: When you make backwards-compatible bug fixes or minor updates, you increment the PATCH version.
-This indicates that the new version does not introduce new features or break changes.
+3. PATCH version: When you release backwards-compatible bug fixes or minor updates, you increment the PATCH version.
+This indicates that the new version contains improvements or fixes but does not introduce new features or changes that affect compatibility.

 Semantic versioning helps developers and users of a package understand the significance of version updates at a glance.